bbond007/raspytube/README.md

 This application can now run in a X11 window.
 The app is not really

 running in X11 window, but it is a clever illusion.
-How accomplish
+How I accomplish

 this is I create a dummy X11 window, track the movement of that window

 on the desktop then uses "vc_dispmanx_element_change_attributes" of the

 VC output to match.
+This has the added benefit of being able to take

+input focus and capture X11 input such as mouse move/enter events and

-Apparently it is very expensive to call
+keypresses.
+Apparently it is very expensive to call XGetWindowAttributes

-XGetWindowAttributes and XGetGeometry (that is how MC Hammer went broke),
+and XGetGeometry (that is how MC Hammer went broke), so I only do so

-so I only do so periodically which is why you'll notice a slight lag.
+periodically which is why you'll notice a slight lag.
+This is also why

-This is also why the window always is frontmost.
-There is an invisible
+the window always always frontmost.
+To switch to Xwindows mode, There is

-"button" on right-topmost psition on the screen.
-Still, this is
+an invisible "button" on right-topmost psition to toggle on the screen or

+the "q" key (for quarter-screen).

-cool technology and I hope to modify OMX player to work in the same
+Not perfect, but still, this is  cool technology and I hope to modify

+OMX player to work in the same way...
-way...

 Thanks the the RPi community!